daveliu/ueditor-rails/README.md

 **3. Initialize Ueditor**

-For each textarea that you want to use with TinyMCE, add the "tinymce" class and ensure it has a unique ID:
+For each textarea that you want to use with Ueditor, add the "ueditor" class and ensure it has a unique ID:

     <%= text_area_tag :editor, "", :id => "myEditor", :rows => 40, :cols => 120 %>